tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:SolutionsConcept
 - Preferred Label: Solutions Concept
 - Definition: A concept that expresses an aspect of a data quality solution.
 - Comments: Category of concepts forming the Solutions layer of the fitness for use framework (see Figure 3 in Veiga et al., 2017).
-Solutions are tools that evaluate data against Needs and express conclusions in DataQualityReports.
+A bdqffdq:SolutionsConcept is a tool that evaluates data against bdqffdq:NeedConcepts and express conclusions in bdqffdq:DataQualityReports.

 ********************